Coconut Oil Facial Mask for Clear Skin: 5 Recipes for Different Skin Conditions

 • 1 tbsp coconut oil

-This is another acne mask just in case you’re worried about oatmeal being a little too harsh of an exfoliant, especially since you will also be exfoliating with your washcloth after.
+This is another exfoliating acne mask just in case you’re worried about oatmeal being a little too harsh, especially since you will also be exfoliating with your washcloth after.
 It’s no secret that I sing the praises high and low for aloe vera.
 It’s the star ingredient in my Aloe Vera Deep Conditioner for curly hair.
 But aloe is also super for your skin!
 This study confirmed that aloe vera is quite beneficial in the fight against acne so blending it with coconut oil in a face mask doubles down on your skin issues.

-If you’re using the gel from the leaf, you’ll definitely need a personal blender to mix it together with some coconut oil to make your face mask.
-Otherwise, simply mix equal parts aloe gel and coconut oil and massage into face.
+If you’re using the gel from the leaf, you’ll need a personal blender to mix it with some coconut oil to make your face mask.
+Otherwise, simply mix equal parts of aloe gel and coconut oil and massage into the face.

 You’ll need: